 As the internet speak would say, he always understood his assignment.
 He was truly the MVP of the Eurovision movie as a closeted-gay Russian singer… and now he’s portrayed one of the best, most delightful movie robots ever!
 I really hope he continues to spice things up in his career with intriguing roles.
 Shout out to Sandra Hüller as well who’s memorable in few hilarious scenes, one of them is quite a surprising twist that made me go ‘whoa!’

 Now, I do have a quibble about the rather rushed ending.
 After a relationship breakthrough [I won’t spoil what that is], Alma somehow got cold feet and decides she’s done with the whole experiment.
 I was really curious how Schrader would end the story, but let’s just say it feels a bit rushed for me and somewhat anti-climactic.

 Still, the good far outweighs this slightly underwhelming ending.
 This is definitely my favorite film about human + AI love story since Spike Jonze’s HER which was far more emotional and heart-wrenching.
 I’m Your Man is the official German’s submission for the ‘Best International Feature Film’ category of 2022 Oscars.
 Now, I think it’s pretty rare for a romantic comedy to win Oscars, I think last time it happened was Annie Hall in 1977 (Oscar experts, feel free to correct me).

 In any case, I highly recommend this one… a lovely gem of a scifi rom-com that’s witty, fascinating and delightfully entertaining.
 I sure hope to see more of Schrader’s work in the future.

-Have you seen The Rental?
-Well, what did you think?
+Have you seen I’M YOUR MAN?
+What do you think?